brilliant-ember/Secure_Computer_System_Design_Lab1/README.md

 # Secure_Computer_System_Design_Lab1

-All dependencies are stored in a virtual env, so it is enough to just have python3 for running the code, just make sure to run it with with virtual env turned on,
+All dependencies are stored in a virtual env, so it is enough to just have python3 for running the code, just make sure to run it with with virtual env turned on, `$ source env/bin/activate`
-$ source env/bin/activate

-The aesEnc.py uses AES (Advanced Encryption Standard), which is a symmetric block cipher standardized by NIST .
+The aesEnc.py uses AES (Advanced Encryption Standard), which is a symmetric block cipher standardized by NIST.
 It has a fixed data block size of 16 bytes.
 Its keys can be 128, 192, or 256 bits long.AES is imported through the PyCryptDome Library to encrypt the hard-coded string stored in the variable secret and create a key for decryption.

 Running aesEnc.py will generate a key and an encrypted.bin file.
 The key is 16 bytes, which provides good security level provided our threat model.
 The key is stored in the same directory in a file called "key".